microsoft/pai/zookeeper/zookeeper.md

 paictl.py service start -p /path/to/cluster/config -n zookeeper `

-The command creates k8s Daemonset to deploy service, which select node with zookeeper role to start service.
+The command creates k8s Daemonset to deploy service, which select node with ZooKeeper role to start service.

 You can also stop service similarly.